vnphanquang/svelte-put/packages/actions/toc/README.md

 The `use:toc` action will search for all matching DOM elements and transform them to support hash navigation (anchor element with id attribute).
 By default, all heading elements are collected.
-You can customize the behavior with the action parameters [TocParameters][github.api.TocParameters]
+You can customize the behavior with the action parameters [TocParameters][github.api.tocparameters]

 <details open>
   <summary>Show / hide</summary>